 Hormel Foods has a proud tradition of attracting top talent and fostering long-term career growth by promoting from within, offering competitive compensation and benefits, offering training and providing a safe work environment.

-At Hormel Foods, our employees are our greatest asset.
-In fiscal year 2012 we had 19,700 employees as part of our company, in more than 43 plants and offices around the United States and through joint ventures in countries such as China and the Philippines.
-We invite you to learn more about our people here, as well as in our 2012 Corporate Responsibility Report.
+We believe our employees are our most important asset.
+In fiscal year 2015, we had 20,713 employees as part of our company, in more than 50 plants and offices worldwide.
+We invite you to learn more about our people here, as well as in our 2015 Corporate Responsibility Report.

-At Hormel Foods, continuous improvement and innovation are a way of life, and these principles are the foundation for our employees’ personal development and a means to encourage continuous growth in their careers.
-We know it’s also important to help employees manage career endings, which is accomplished by offering ongoing retirement planning education workshops.
+At Hormel Foods, continuous improvement and innovation are not only a way of life for our products, but also for our employees.
+These principles are the foundation for our personnel development and a means to encourage continuous growth.
+We know it’s also important to help employees manage their long-term financial goals, which is why we offer retirement planning education workshops.

-For more information on our employee programs, please see our 2012 Corporate Responsibility Report.
+For more information about our employee programs, please visit our 2015 Corporate Responsibility Report.